xcodz-dot/sfa/README.md

 # SFA (Rust)

 Single File Assets is a file storage format for images.
-The packed images are not guarenteed to be of same format because the format while saving is changed to png which is lossless.
+The packed images are not guaranteed to be of same format because the format while saving is changed to png which is lossless.
 So expectation of jpeg image being extracted from a sfa file being same does not work.